thoughtworks/dancing-glyphs/README.md

 * Currently there is no configuration sheet, all configuration must be done in `Configuration.swift`

-* Probably doesn't work on retina screens at the moment

-* Rendering is CPU intensive, despite hardware acceleration.
-Better don't use this on battery power.
+* Rendering is processor intensive.
+Maybe don't use this screen saver on battery power.

-* Frame rate is always displayed in the bottom left corner for now.